rotem12345678/CarApp/README.md

  - `start`:  run the PRODUCTION server
  - `start:dev`: run the server in DEV mode
- - `start:DEBUG`: build the dev package and run the server in DEBUG mode
+ - `start:DEBUG`: run the server in DEBUG mode

 ## Server DB
 ```